Revival Process: Background

-Forced Assimilation

-Initial Campaigns
+Initial campaigns

 The policy of the Bulgarian Communist Party towards ethnic and religious minorities evolved during the forty year course of one-party rule.
-The draconian policies that characterized the Revival Process were not the first such efforts on the part of the Bulgarian People's Republic.
+The draconian policies that characterized the "Revival Process" were not the first such efforts on the part of the Bulgarian People's Republic.

-Following its defeat in World War Two, the Soviet Union forced Bulgaria to recognize various ethnic minority groups, including Macedonians (a Slavic group who are today viewed in Bulgaria as merely a regional sub-group of Bulgarians).
-As a result, the 1946 Bulgarian census gathered data on the number of residents identifying with various ethnic minority categories.
-With each successive official census, however, one or more ethnic minority groups were removed.
-For the 1965 census, owing to the rift between Josip Broz Tito's Yugoslavia (which controlled much of the region of Macedonia at the time) and the USSR, Bulgaria was allowed to cease recognizing Macedonians as a minority category.
-In 1975, Roma (gypsies) were removed as a category and the ethnic breakdown of the population was declared a state secret.
-For the 1985 census, information on ethnicity was no longer collected as "'there was no further need for it.'"

-Until Zhivkov's removal from power, the Bulgarian regime denied the existence of any Muslims of non-Bulgarian origin and insisted that the Muslim population were descended from Bulgarians who had been forcibly converted to Islam under Ottoman Rule.
+While Bulgaria had a large Turkish minority, until Zhivkov's removal from power, the Bulgarian regime denied the existence of any native Muslims of non-Bulgarian origin and insisted that such Muslim populations were descended from Bulgarians who had been forcibly converted to Islam under Ottoman Rule.
 In line with this view, education policy was also gradually made more assimilationist.
 In 1962, Pomaks were banned from attending Turkish-language schools, and in 1972, Turkish-language schools were banned altogether.

 Following on from the ban on the Turkish language in schools, the government forced many Slavophone Muslims to Bulgarianize their names in the early 1970s.
 By 1974, 150,000 "Pomaks" and 200,000 "Turks" had been forced to Bulgarianize their names.

 In 1978, the regime attempted to phase out traditional and religious holidays and observances in favor of approved socialist observances and rites.
-Officials were sent to Islamic funerals to ensure that the proper Socialist rites were carried out and prayers said in the Bulgarian language.
+Officials were sent to Islamic funerals to ensure that the proper socialist rites were carried out and prayers said in the Bulgarian language.

-Just before the start of the Revival Process proper, the regime initiated a new round of limited forced Bulgarianization.
+Just before the start of the "Revival Process" proper, the regime initiated a new round of limited forced Bulgarianization.
 Between 1981 and 1983, around 100,000 people, mainly Muslim Roma were forcibly Bulgarianized.
 The measure was extended to a number of Crimean Tatars and Alians (a Shia group, also referred to as Alevi or Kizilbash) mere months before the "Revival Process" began in earnest in 1984.